-Department of Supply Chain Management - About the Department of SCM
+Department of Supply Chain Management - Department of Supply Chain Management

 The traditional concept of business is obsolete.
 Companies, both manufacturing and service, are creators of value, not simply makers of products.
 Supply chain management focuses on globalization and information management tools that integrate all aspects of the product and service lifecycle, from the design stage to final customer delivery and product disposal.